International students: After you arrive

 Find out what a sponsored student is and how to provide your letter to the International Partnerships and Relations Team.

 There are a variety of events running throughout the year so whenever you arrive there will be opportunities to meet people and build your community.
 Check the current international students' page regularly for a list of upcoming events.
-A range of specific welcome events also run in September and January.
+A range of specific welcome events also run in September, January and pre-sessional arrival periods to help you settle in.

 International Welcome Lounge